What is an insurance excess?

 An ‘excess’ is the initial amount you must pay yourself if you are making a claim on your car insurance policy.
 Excesses are not limited to just car insurance – they are usually payable on most types of insurance policy.

-The amount of your excess payment will be specified in your insurance policy documents.
+Voluntary excess works slightly differently, because the amount depends on how much excess you’re willing to pay.
 You can often decrease the cost of your insurance policy by choosing to pay a slightly higher excess amount than standard, and vice versa.

 The excess payment is often deducted from the final amount paid to you by your insurer in settlement of your claim.
 However, some insurers may require you to pay the excess directly to them at a different time, or to pay the excess to a contractor involved in the repair of your vehicle.
 Your insurer will confirm to you how much they require you to pay, who you need to pay it to, and when it needs to be paid.